pdoehle/swc-notes/unix_shell.md

 ```

 ## Shell Scripts
-- In order to make our workflow reproducable, we save a workflow into a text file and recall the entire workflow any time we need it.
+- In order to make our workflow reproducible, we save a workflow into a text file and recall the entire workflow any time we need it.

 - This makes it much faster to repeat a task next time we need to do it.